 However, overall Simple Machines Forum is an excellent addition to your website if you want to add a platform for your visitors to discuss various subjects.

 PunBB is a fast and lightweight open-source forum package.
 It's free and is released under the GPU General Public License.
-Its main goal is to be faster, smaller, less graphically demanding compared to other discussion board software like phpBB, vBulletin and Invision Board.
-PunBB is widely known for its simplicity, speed and consuming less resources compared to other forum software.
+Its main goal is to be faster, smaller, less graphically demanding compared to other discussion board software like phpBB, vBulletin, and Invision Board.
+PunBB is widely known for its simplicity, speed and consuming fewer resources compared to other forum software.
 PunBB offers fewer features than many other discussion boards, but is faster and outputs smaller, semantically correct HTML-compliant pages.